justinsunho/leesreview.com/content/pages/college-consulting.md

       The program begins at the start of 2nd semester of junior year or the start of senior year.
     title: UC & Cal State Package
-  - description: |-
-      This is our specialized package for seniors only needing help on California public schools’ essays.
-      The program begins at the start of 2nd semester of junior year or the start of senior year.
-    title: UC Essay Assistance
-  - title: Private School Essay Assistance
-    description: |-
-      This is our alternative package for those looking for help on private school essays.
-This program begins at the start of 2nd semester of junior year or the start of senior year.
 signUp:
   subtitle: Reserve your spot
   title: Reserve your spot for college consulting now!